kvutien/orbitdb-react/README.md

 You can see a demo here : https://revolunet.github.io/react-orbitdb

+## Introduction
+This is a fork to explore the code and add more explanations to the original github.

+To run the demo
+* from the project root folder, type `npm install`
+* type `npm run start:demo`

 ## Provider

 `OrbitProvider` creates a shared IPFS Node and an orbit-db instance.